SRI-CSL/yices2/doc/sphinx/source/error-reports.rst

 ===============

-When an API function is called with incorrect arguments or when an error occurs for whatever reason, then the function returns a special value---which is typically a negative integer or the :c:macro:`NULL` pointer---and stores information about the error in a global variable of type :c:type:`error_report_t`.
+When an API function is called with incorrect arguments or when an error occurs for whatever reason, the function returns a special value---which is typically a negative integer or the :c:macro:`NULL` pointer---and stores information about the error in a global variable of type :c:type:`error_report_t`.
 The error report stores an error